-A monitoring DMARC policy allows you to observe and collect data on your domain's email authentication results without taking restrictive actions, such as blocking or quarantining messages that fail DMARC checks.
-This approach is beneficial when first implementing DMARC, so you can review and adjust your setup before enforcing stricter policies.
+A monitoring DMARC policy allows you to observe and gather data on your domain's email authentication results without enforcing restrictive actions (like blocking or quarantining messages that fail DMARC checks).
+This is especially useful when you’re first implementing DMARC, as it gives you a clear view of your email traffic and helps you identify any misconfigurations before moving to a stricter policy.

 Why Start with a Monitoring Policy?